bazel-contrib/SIG-rules-authors/go-tutorial.md

 - An overview of gazelle and Go dependency management
 - Understanding the contents of the WORKSPACE and BUILD.bazel files
 - Creating new internal dependencies and using gazelle to update bazel
-- Adding an a new external Go dependency and the Go vendoring
+- Adding a new external Go dependency and the Go vendoring
 - Running and implementing Go tests with bazel
-- Learing about other rules in rules_go
+- Learning about other rules in rules_go

 ## About Bazel and Go

 This tutorial is going to cover how Bazel supports the programming language Go.
 [Bazel](https://bazel.build) is an open-source build and test application that supports the software development lifecycle.
-Bazel strives to allow a developer to have hermetic and deterministic builds, testing, packaging and deployment.
+Bazel strives to allow a developer to have hermetic and deterministic builds, testing, packaging, and deployment.
 This build tool supports multiple languages and cross compilation for different operating systems and hardware architecture.

-One of software languages that Bazel supports includes [Go](https://go.dev).
+One of the software languages that Bazel supports include [Go](https://go.dev).
 Go is an open-source programming language that was created by Google.
-Now that we have some background about Bazel now lets cover some Bazel concepts.
+Now that we have some background about Bazel now let's cover some Bazel concepts.

 One of the concepts within bazel is a rule.
 A bazel rule defines a series of actions and outputs.
 Toolchains is another concept/part of bazel.
-The toolchain framework, is a way for rule authors to decouple their rule logic from platform-based selection of tools.
+The toolchain framework is a way for rule authors to decouple their rule logic from the platform-based selection of tools.
 So we need a rule, or usually a set of rules (ruleset) that provides a toolchain to support a programming language.
 The bazel open-source community maintains [rules_go](https://github.com/bazelbuild/rules_go).
 This ruleset provides the following support: